iitmnlp/EvalEval/README.md

 0 , Tom went to play in the garden, ..
 1 , It will rain today, ..
 ```
+Note:
 ## Templates

 All the templates used in our works have been made available in the `templates/` folder and are categorized in the following sections <br>

-All tasks have the following criteria, a more detailed explanation can be found in our paper
+All tasks have the following criteria , the table can also be found in our paper

 | Task| Criteria |
 | -----| ------|